Robin0787/Order-Management/README.md

 ```
 - `userId` (number): A unique identifier for the user.
 - `username` (string): Denotes the user's unique username, ensuring uniqueness across the system.
 - `password` (string): Represents the user's password.
-The password is securely stored in hashed form, utilizing the bcrypt algorithm for hashing.
+The password is securely stored in hashed form.
 - `fullName` (object): An object containing the first and last name of the user.
   - `firstName` (string): The first name of the user.
   - `lastName` (string): The last name of the user.